pavitranew/session-8-ang2-recipes/readme.md

 export class AppModule { }
 ```

-Note the selector in vessels.component: `app-vessels`.
+Note the selector in `vessels.component.ts`: `app-vessels`.

-Edit app.component.html to use this:
+Edit `app.component.html` to use this:

 ```html
 <app-vessels></app-vessels>
 ```

-vessels.component - simplify the class statement a bit and add a few variables:
+Simplify the class statement a bit and add a few variables.

+In `vessels.component.ts`:

 ```js
 import { Component, OnInit } from '@angular/core';